owenfarel/owenfarel/README.md

 - 👋 Hi, I’m @owenfarel
-- 👀 I’m interested in sofware
+- 👀 I’m interested in machine learning
-- 🌱 I’m currently learning biomedical
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on machine learning in detection of leukemia
+- 💞️ I’m looking for someone with who I can collaborate on machine learning in detection of leukemia
 - 📫 How to reach me raphaelarcady@gmail.com

 <!---